In our Early Childhood Center, we encourage creativity, we teach with passion, and we support your family through everything.

 How Children Learn

 Early childhood is a unique time in which the capacity for learning is remarkably expansive.
-Young children’s brains have an unparalleled ability to take in new information and to make sense of a world that is filled with novel experiences and potential discoveries.
+Young children’s brains have an unparalleled ability to take in new information and make sense of a world filled with novel experiences and potential discoveries.
 During these early years, children notice far more detail about the world and have a more heightened ability to think creatively than at any other time in development.
-The same traits that make it difficult for children to focus on one task at a time also facilitate their ability to make tremendous strides in the startlingly short period of the first five years of life.
-In that brief time, children develop fluent language.
-They learn to walk, run, jump, and climb.
-They learn how to build friendships and how to problem solve.
-All of these skills, developed over the first five years, lay the foundation for complex tasks, such as reading and writing, which will emerge later relying upon the linguistic, motor, and social experiences of the early years.
+During the first five years of life, we witness a tremendous amount of physical, mental, and emotional development.
+Children learn to talk, walk, run, jump, and climb.
+They also learn how to build friendships and how to solve problems.
+All of these skills, which are developed during linguistic, motor, and social experiences of the early years, lay the foundation for complex tasks, such as reading and writing, which will emerge later.
+Read More

-We scaffold children’s play and nudge them to extend their thinking and skills by providing materials that are rich in educational value and open possibility, by offering experiences that prompt them to notice new details and grapple with increasingly complex problems, and by encouraging them to revisit and revise old ideas as their understandings become more sophisticated.
+We encourage children’s play and help them extend their thinking and skills by providing materials rich in educational value and open possibility.
+By offering experiences that prompt children to notice new details and grapple with increasingly complex problems, we encourage them to revisit and revise old ideas as their understandings become more sophisticated.

-We also strive to develop curriculum that is responsive to the particular curiosities and interests that children reveal through their play.
-Both children and adults are more open to learning when that learning is grounded in a topic we feel passionately about.
+We also strive to develop a curriculum that is responsive to the particular curiosities and interests children reveal through their play.
+Through emergent curriculum, children and adults become more open to learning because it is grounded in a topic that sparks passion.
 Teachers attend closely to children’s play, and as particular themes or questions emerge, we weave these into our planning.
+Show Less

 Many of the tasks children will engage in as they move into elementary school are not tasks that come naturally to the human brain.
-Rather they require us to draw upon every area in the brain in order to coordinate complex neurologic activity that extends beyond what any one brain region evolved to do.
+Instead, they require us to draw upon every area in the mind in order to coordinate complex neurologic activity that extends beyond what any one brain region evolved to do.
+Read More

 Additionally, the tasks children will be asked to engage with throughout their educational lives will require highly developed social-emotional skills and an abiding commitment to learning, even when it is challenging.
 Therefore, we see social skills, including the capacity to self-regulate and to work collaboratively with others, as essential to later academic success.
 We also view fostering a love of learning as one of our greatest responsibilities.
-Often learning presents challenges and frustrations, but when children have early experiences of the thrill that comes with persisting through both exciting discoveries and moments of exasperation to arrive at a new understanding, they develop the roots that nourish learning across a lifetime.
+Often, learning presents challenges and frustrations, but when children experience the thrill hat comes with persisting through both exciting discoveries and moments of exasperation to arrive at a new understanding, they develop the roots that nourish learning throughout a lifetime.

-It is our goal for each child to graduate from the ECC confident, eager to learn, and possessing a willingness to take risks that grows from feeling known and valued.
+It is our goal for each child to graduate from the ECC confident, eager to learn, and possessing a willingness to take the risks that grow from feeling understood and valued.
+Show Less

 Jewish Values & Experiences

 At JCP, we seek to provide children with rich experiences of Jewish values, stories, and rituals that are woven into their daily interactions and curriculum.
-We view Jewish learning, not as a distinct thread that surfaces only on Shabbat and holidays, but rather as integral to the fabric of the classroom community and daily curriculum throughout the year.
+We view Jewish learning, not as a distinct thread that surfaces only on Shabbat and holidays, but rather as integral to the fabric of the classroom community throughout the year.
+Read More

-As a pluralistic community, we approach the rituals and stories of Jewish tradition as experiences that have the power to connect us to one another and anchor our ability to make sense of the world, while also holding a deep respect for the diverse ways in which these stories and rituals are understood and practiced by different individuals and families.
-As we gather for Kabbalat Shabbat each week, we bring the tables together so that we can sit as one group; lowering the lights and joining hands, the children experience a feeling of calmness and connection.
-Whether they practice this ritual at home and know the prayers by heart, or only encounter it in the classroom, we find that the experience of togetherness and peace is a powerful touchpoint at the end of a busy, stimulating week.
-As the children experience connection through this shared ritual, they also learn about the individual differences among their classmates.
-Each week one family joins the class for Shabbat, bringing something unique from their own home life to share.
+As we gather for Shabbat each week, we bring the tables together so we can sit as one group; lowering the lights and joining hands, the children experience a feeling of calmness and connection.
+Whether they practice this ritual at home and know the prayers by heart, or only encounter it in the classroom, the experience of togetherness and peace is a powerful touchpoint at the end of a busy, stimulating week.
+To further the children’s experience of connection through this shared ritual, each week one family joins the class for Shabbat, bringing something unique from their own home life to share.
 Some families may choose to share something that is directly connected to the rituals of Shabbat, such as the family kiddush cup, while others may choose to share a favorite story, song, or activity.
-In each case, it is the experience of learning about one another and embracing both our similarities and differences that is the focus.
+In each case, we focus on learning about one another and embracing both our similarities and differences.
+Show Less